 - Any investment around workload movement between clouds (beyond virtualising and using containers) can waste you both money and time.
 Legacy app workload movement between clouds is not really achievable in the first place and you need to consider what is the real benefit (and your appetite to invest) of the ability to move between clouds.
 You’re much better off having a multi-cloud procurement approach where the threat of other clouds keeps the prices in check.
 You can then implement any technical cloud brokerage, workload movement solution etc.

 - Private cloud – yes it would be wonderful to have the same experience with ‘on-prem’ that you have in public clouds, but the cost of achieving this is just not worth it, especially considering that you have 15% less apps needing it every year.
 AWS and Azure implement hundreds of new services every year.
 How would you keep up with that in your own private cloud?

 - Inertia is probably the worst consequence of a hybrid strategy.
-Any investment into hybrid technologies is money off your budget which could be used to innovate, by modernising and building new apps.
+Any investment in hybrid technologies is money off your budget which could be used to innovate, by modernising and building new apps.
 In short, money that is actually used to improve business.
 Secondly, any investment needs usage and you urgently need to prove that this is a good investment leading to suboptimal workload placement.
-Thirdly, you have a large, complex platform that is not keeping up with the demand of new services, needs constant upgrades, and doesn’t scale when needed.
+Thirdly, you have a large, complex platform that is not keeping up with the demand for new services, needs constant upgrades and doesn’t scale when needed.